PLhery/node-twitter-api-v2/doc/basics.md

 This library helps you to handle rate limiting.
 When a request fails (with a Twitter response), it create a `ApiResponseError` instance and throw it.

-If `ApiResponseErrorInstance.rateLimitError` is `true`, then you just hit the rate limite.
+If `ApiResponseErrorInstance.rateLimitError` is `true`, then you just hit the rate limit.
-You have access to the rate limit limits with `ApiResponseErrorInstance.rateLimit`:
+You have access to rate limit limits with `ApiResponseErrorInstance.rateLimit`:

 ```ts
 import { ApiResponseError } from 'twitter-api-v2';